Epistle of Ignatius to Polycarp

 The Epistle of Ignatius to Polycarp (often abbreviated Ign.
 Poly.) is an epistle attributed to Ignatius of Antioch, a second-century bishop of Antioch, and addressed to Polycarp, the bishop of Smyrna.
-It was written during Ignatius' transport from Antioch to his execution in Rome.
+Its narrative frame tells that it was written during Ignatius' transport from Antioch to his execution in Rome.

 Composition

-To Polycarp is one of seven epistles attributed to Ignatius that are generally accepted as authentic.
+To Polycarp is one of seven epistles attributed to Ignatius that some Christian scholars accept as authentic.
 In 5th century, this collection was enlarged by spurious letters.

-It is clear that To Polycarp was written soon before the martyrdom of Ignatius, but it is uncertain when precisely this martyrdom occurred.
+Some people think that To Polycarp was written soon before the martyrdom of Ignatius, but it is uncertain when precisely this martyrdom occurred.
 Tradition places the martyrdom of Ignatius in the reign of Trajan, who was emperor of Rome from 98 to 117 AD.
 While many scholars accept the traditional dating of Ignatius' martyrdom under Trajan, others have argued for a somewhat later date.
 Richard Pervo dated Ignatius' death to 135–140 AD, and British classicist Timothy Barnes has argued for a date some time in the 140s AD.